Santhoshi-Ravi/Santhoshi-Ravi/README.md

 Want to know more about me?
 Keep reading ..

-- 🌱 I’m currently learning Deep learning.
-CNN to be exact :p

 - 👯 I’m looking to collaborate on projects that can be fun to build.
 Maybe a hackathon?
 Or something you want to automate?
 If you have any ideas and want to collaborate, sign me up!

 - 💬 Ask me about Machine learning and Python.
 We can learn from each other 🤗